TatheerHussain/aroundme/README.md

 * and the reply will be the "best reviewed one"
 * and best recommended one

-## what is the proposed final product look like , this one is not the original screenshot
+#### How does the proposed final result demo will be like , this one is not the original screenshot
 ![Screenshot](images/banner.png)